ibm-cloud-docs/watsonxdata/conn-presto-thr-cli.md

       Enter your IBM API key or IBM IAM token at the prompt.

-   * **JWT token** : To use this method of authentication, contact IBM support and enable the feature.Once enabled , run the following command to connect to presto using JWT token:
+   * **JWT token** : To use this method of authentication, contact IBM support and enable the feature.
+Once enabled , run the following command to connect to presto using JWT token:

+   The JWT method of authentication is available by default from 2.1.2 onwards.
+   {: note}

        ```bash
        ./presto --server <https://Prestoengine host details> --catalog iceberg_data --schema default --access-token <ACCESS_TOKEN>